Allen-Cahn Solutions with Triple Junction Structure at Infinity: Blowdown Analysis

-The map $V_R$ is defined in each chamber, say $\Omega$, as follows: For each segment $I$ of $\partial\Omega\cap B_{1-\rho}$ having length at least $2\eta$, where $\eta$ is to be determined later, we consider a sub-segment $J\subset I$ of length smaller by $\eta>0$ on each side of $I$.
-Then we consider a rectangle in $\Omega$ with base $J$ and height $h>0$.
+We then consider a sub-segment $J\subset I$ of length smaller by $\eta>0$ on each side of $I$ and consider a rectangle in $\Omega$ with base $J$ and height $h>0$.
 It is clear that if $h>0$ is small enough, then these rectangles are disjoint and included in $\Omega$.
 We now quantify how large $h$ is allowed to be for this property to still hold.
 We will always assume the bound \beq 2h \le \eta.\eeq

 To this aim, assume $h\in(0,\eta/2]$ is the largest height for which it holds that the rectangles are mutually disjoint and included in $\Omega$.
 For this value of $h$, if it is different from $\eta/2$, either two rectangles make contact with each other, or one rectangle makes contact with $\partial B_{1-\rho}$.
 In any case, let $p$ be the projection of the contact point onto $J$.
 We denote by $a$ and $b$ the endpoints of $I$.
 Necessarily, there exists a point $q\in\partial \Omega\setminus I$ such that $\abs{p-q}\leq 2h$.
 Moreover, choosing the horizontal axis to be the line $L$ through $a$ and $b$, since the point $p$ is at distance at least $\eta$ from both $a$ and $b$, and since $2h\le \eta$, we have that the first coordinate of $q$ is between those of $a$ and $b$.